Small satellites popular!

 Despite their small size, these cubesats offer the same functions that a satellite said normal, particularly for the deployment of solar panels or antennas.

-On the right, a cubesat of 1U.
+On the top, a cubesat of 1U.

 Who can initiate small satellites?